 - You can write the thesis on a topic that you believe is professionally important and of general military interest.

-Summary of Degree Requirements: The successful candidate must:
+The candidate must:

-- Have earned an accredited Bachelor's degree or the equivalent.
+- Have earned an accredited bachelor’s degree or the equivalent.

 - Complete CGSOC and assigned electives with grades of “B” or better.

-- Successfully complete the Oral Comprehensive Exam
+- Successfully complete the oral comprehensive exam.